-Our trip started off with an evening tour of Mount Rushmore.
+Our trip to Mount Rushmore started off about 30 min outside of Rapid City, SD with an evening tour of Mount Rushmore.
 Arriving a couple of hours before sunset, we had the chance to explore the grounds and the museum and learn about the monument before watching the lighting ceremony.

-Mount Rushmore opened in 1941 after 14 years of construction!
-It was sculpted by Danish-American artis Gutzon Borglum and his son.
+Mount Rushmore opened in 1941 after 14 years of construction.
+It was sculpted by Danish-American sculptor Gutzon Borglum and his son Lincoln Borglum.
 The idea was to create a sculpture that would lure tourists to the Black Hills of South Dakota.
 Four pivotal American presidents would do the trick.

 Originally they considered sculpting western American heroes such as Lewis & Clark, Sacagawea, and Buffalo Bill Cody to be the faces of Mount Rushmore, but after careful consideration, they decided that great presidents would attract a broader spectrum of tourists.
-So they settled on the faces presidents Washington, Jefferson, Roosevelt, and Lincoln.
+So they settled on the faces presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.

-Construction began in 1927 at the height of the Great Depression with George Washington being the first president.
-On October 31, 1941 Mount Rushmore finally opened and the idea worked, because Mount Rushmore attracts 3 million tourists a year.
+Construction of Mount Rushmore began in 1927 at the height of the Great Depression with George Washington being the first president.
+On October 31, 1941, Mount Rushmore finally opened and the idea worked because Mount Rushmore attracts 3 million tourists a year.

 For more information on Visiting Mount Rushmore check out the Mount Rushmore National Monument